 ---|---|---|

-The Tolerated/Deleterious heading shows the number of binary predictions of each type given by the individual predictors.
+The Benign/Pathogenic heading shows the number of binary predictions of each type given by the individual predictors.
 For advanced users, the rankscore and binary prediction for each predictor are offered, as obtained from dbNFSP 4.1a1.
-To derive them, the scores for a given predictor are ranked from least to most probably deleterious.
-The rankscore for a variant is then the fraction of scores under its own score, thus ranging from 0 (most probably tolerated) to 1 (most probably deleterious).
+To derive them, the scores for a given predictor are ranked from least to most probably Pathogenic.
+The rankscore for a variant is then the fraction of scores under its own score, thus ranging from 0 (most probably Benign) to 1 (most probably Pathogenic).
 All predictors in PirePred base their binary predictions in their scores, except LRT and Mutation Taster which use additional information (homology, conservation…) for their predictions.

 References: